-- The primary purpose of a threat assessment is to minimize the risk of A. targeted violence at school.
+- A. The primary purpose of a threat assessment is to minimize the risk of targeted violence at school.
 The Board's threat assessment process is designed to be consistent with the process set forth in the joint U.S. Secret Service and U.S. Department of Education publication.
-Threat Assessment in Schools: a Guide to Managing Threatening Situations and to creating Safe School Climates for identifying, assessing, and managing students who may pose a threat.
+Assessment in Schools: a Guide to Managing Threatening Situations and to creating Safe School Climates for identifying, assessing, and managing students who may pose a threat.
 The goal of the threat assessment process is to take appropriate preventative or corrective measures to maintain a safe school environment, protect and support potential victims, and provide assistance, as appropriate, to the student being assessed.
 The threat assessment process is centered upon an analysis of the facts and evidence of behavior in a given situation.
-The appraisal of risk in a threat assessment focuses on actions, communications, and specific circumstances that might suggest that an individual intends to cause physical harm and is engaged in planning or preparing for that event. - B. The Board authorizes the Superintendent to create building-level, trained threat assessment teams.
+The appraisal of risk in a threat assessment focuses on actions. communications, and circumstances that might suggest that an individual intends to cause physical harm and is engaged in planning or preparing for that event. - B. The Board authorizes the Superintendent to create building-level, trained threat assessment teams.
 Each team shall be headed by the principal and shall include a person with expertise in counseling (school/psychological), instructional personnel, and law enforcement (school resource officer) and provide guidance to students, faculty, and staff regarding recognition of threatening or aberrant behavior that may represent a threat to the community, school, or self.

 - 1. The threat assessment team will be responsible for the assessment of individuals whose behavior may pose a threat to the safety of school staff and/or students and coordinating resources and interventions for the individual. - 2.
+If a student with a disability is reported to have made a threat to harm others, and the student's intent is not clear, a referral will be made to the threat assessment team for evaluation. - 3.
 Upon a preliminary determination that a student poses a threat of violence or physical harm to him/herself or others, the threat assessment team may obtain criminal history record information.
 The team must immediately report its determination to the Superintendent who must immediately attempt to notify the student's parent or legal guardian.
-The team will coordinate resources and interventions to engage behavioral and or mental health crisis resources when mental health or substance abuse crisis is suspected. - 3.
-The threat assessment team must plan for the implementation and monitoring of appropriate interventions to manage or mitigate the student's risk for engaging in violence and increasing the likelihood of positive outcomes. - 4.
+A parent or guardian has the right to inspect and review the threat assessment.
+The team will coordinate resources and interventions to engage behavioral and or mental health crisis resources when mental health or substance abuse crisis is suspected. - 4.
+The threat assessment team must plan for the implementation and monitoring of appropriate interventions to manage or mitigate the student's risk for engaging in violence and increasing the likelihood of positive outcomes. - 5.
 Upon the student's transfer to a different school, the threat assessment team must verify that any intervention services provided to the student remain in place until the threat assessment team of the receiving school independently determines the need for intervention services.

-V. Safety - Procedures
+VI.
+Safety - Procedures